Santa Cruz Operation: SCO Forum

 Beginning in 1987, SCO hosted an annual Summer conference for the international Unix community.
 Called SCO Forum, it was held on the University of California, Santa Cruz's scenic redwood-forested campus overlooking Monterey Bay, drew some 2000–3000 attendees, and lasted for much of a week.

 Featured speakers over the years included Douglas Adams, Scott Adams, Dave Barry, Clifford Stoll, John Perry Barlow, Linus Torvalds, Andy Grove (Intel), Michael Swavely (Compaq), Steve Ballmer (Microsoft), and Scott McNealy (Sun Microsystems).
 Musical entertainment included concerts by Jefferson Starship, Tower of Power, Roger McGuinn, Jan & Dean, The Kingsmen, The Surfaris, and Deth Specula.

-Due to its useful content and its relaxed, fun atmosphere, SCO Forum became known as one of the best such conferences to go to in the industry and was viewed fondly by those who attended.
+SCO Forum was noted as one of the best such conferences to go to in the industry and was viewed fondly by those who attended.
 It was the largest tech event in the Santa Cruz area and made a multi-million dollar impact on the local economy.